juanmanuel96/flask-mongodb/docs/collections.md

 There is a `Field` base class that all other field types inherit from.
 To create your own field type, you must inherit from this class and make sure the BSON type matches a MongoDB BSON type unless your field does not require it.
 A good example of a field type that does not require a BSON type is the `EnumField`.

-Each field, has its unique carachteristics.
-Some inherit from other field types, but do some special task or modification that justify its existance.
+Each field, has its unique characteristics.
+Some inherit from other field types, but do some special task or modification that justify its existence.
 For example, the `PasswordField` inherits from `StringField`.
 It modifies a bit the `set_data` method to hash the data that represents a password.

 Other characteristics are: